earthstar-project/earthstar/README.md

 ### Classes
 * Store -- responsible for holding and querying the data.
 * Validator -- for a specific feed format, checks validity of incoming messages and signs outgoing messages.
-* Coming soon:
-    * HTTPSyncer -- run HTTP server, and sync over HTTP
-    * StreamSyncer -- sync over a duplex stream
-    * PeerFinder -- find peers and connect to them
-    * EncryptedStore -- make it easier to store encrypted items
-    * your app -- tell Earthstar which data and which peers you are interested in so it knows what to fetch

 ### Planned features:
 * Workspaces - Like a Slack workspace / Discord server / scuttleverse.
 Control who joins, block people, invitations, etc.